The 52-3 District Court

 (52-2), and Troy

-Of course, there is no such drama for the vast majority of people who comply with their bond or probation conditions.
+Of course, there is no such drama for the vast majority of people.

 The Judges of the 52-3 court often sentence offenders who would otherwise be candidates for jail time to what is called “WWAM” (said like wham